A group of smiling students sitting on a bench and talking to each other.

 In addition to scholarships, you may receive other types of financial aid.
 For example:

-• Grants: Unlike scholarships, grants are often linked to specific projects or research.
+• Grants: Unlike scholarships, grants might link to specific projects or research.
 Be aware that they may have different tax rules.

 Practical advice on scholarships and taxes

-If you are in doubt about how to handle your scholarship from a tax perspective, here are some tips:
+If you are in doubt about how to manage your scholarship from a tax perspective, here are some tips:

 • Get help: Talk to an accountant or tax advisor.